schaechinger/internetmarke/README.md

 ```

 The user holds all the information about your account including your wallet balance, which you can retrieve with `user.getBalance()` as soon as you authenticated the user.
 The user is passed by reference along the process so you can keep track of the balance with your instance after every checkout.

+In addition you can retrieve the order id of the latest order in this session with `user.getOrderId()`.

 ### Product list